yasincansahin/Trekstore_Surftab_wintron10.1_drivers/README.md

 These drivers were originally shared in 2015 by a user named “kalle”, who obtained them directly from Trekstor customer support before the Trekstor website shut down.

-The original archive is still available here (if the links are active):
+The original archive is still available here (you can also download drivers from there if the download links are still active):
 🔗 https://kandru.eu/trekstor-surftab-wintron-10-1-volks-tablet-von-bild-ohne-windows-8-1-bing/index.htm

 This repository exists to ensure these important drivers remain accessible to everyone.